Visual Multi-Agent System: Mitigating Hallucination Snowballing via Visual Flow: Experiments

 \textbf{Benchmarks.} We evaluate our method on eight widely adopted benchmarks, including three comprehensive benchmarks and five hallucination benchmarks, which are presented as follows: \begin{itemize} \item MME~\citep{yin2024survey} is the first comprehensive benchmark and measures the perception and cognitive abilities of 14 challenging subtasks.
 Moreover, the metric is the total score across all the subtasks. \item MMBench~\citep{liu2024mmbench} consists of multiple-choice questions to assess over twenty different ability dimensions, offering a hierarchical framework with three levels.
 During the assessment, GPT-4 serves as the final judge.
 In our experiments, we only include the English subset for evaluation. \item MM-Vet~\citep{yu2024mm} is a comprehensive benchmark, which defines six core capacities and assesses them on complicated visual tasks.
 It provides a GPT-4 based evaluator for open-ended outputs. \item CHAIR~\citep{rohrbach2018object} is a captioning hallucination assessment benchmark, comparing the objects mentioned in the title with the objects actually existing in the image.
 Here, we utilize the $CHAIR_{S}$ metric, calculating the proportion of titles that contain at least one hallucinatory object. \item POPE~\citep{li2023evaluating} merges several classic visual datasets, and generates binary questions of the existence of objects.
 Each image is paired with six questions, and we use the accuracy metric. \item AMBER~\citep{wang2023amber} is tailored to assess both generative and discriminative tasks, including existence, attribute, and relation hallucination.
-We follow the $AMBER$ score in the original paper. \item MMHal-Bench~\citep{sun2023aligning} is composed of high-quality image-question pairs to measure the hallucination, and the generated responses are automatically rated by GPT-4. \item HallBench~\citep{guan2024hallusionbench} is meticulously handcrafted by experienced human experts, and evaluated by a text-only GPT4-assisted evaluation framework. \end{itemize}
+We follow the $AMBER$ score in the original paper. \item MMHal-Bench~\citep{sun2023aligning} is composed of high-quality image-question pairs to measure the hallucination, and the generated responses are automatically rated by GPT-4. \item HallBench~\citep{guan2024hallusionbench} is meticulously handcrafted by experienced human experts, and evaluated by a text-only GPT4-assisted evaluation framework. \item MMIU~\citep{meng2024mmiu} is designed to assess abilities across diverse multi-image tasks, encompassing 7 types of multi-image relationships, and 11K meticulously curated multiple-choice questions. \item MuirBench~\citep{wang2024muirbench} consists of 12 diverse multi-image tasks, utilizing a pairwise construction approach.
+Each standard instance is paired with a minimally semantically distinct unanswerable variant to ensure reliable assessment. \item MV-Bench~\citep{li2024mvbench} covers 20 challenging video tasks intractable via single frames.
+Specifically, it transforms diverse static tasks into dynamic ones enables video tasks requiring a broad spectrum of temporal skills. \item Video-MME~\citep{liu2024mmbench} is the first full-spectrum benchmark in video analysis, distinguished by diverse video coverage, comprehensive temporal scope, multi-modal integration, and expert manual annotations, ensuring precise, reliable model assessment. \end{itemize}

 \textbf{Evaluations.} For the eight selected benchmarks, we largely follow their original evaluation metrics.
 Besides, to assess the level of hallucination snowballing in multi-agent contexts, we propose a hallucination snowballing score (\textit{HS}), which quantifies both the severity and propagation of hallucinations.
 The score could be formulated as follows: